opengisch/qdmtk/README.md

 $Env:SPATIALITE_LIBRARY_PATH = "C:\OSGeo4W\bin\mod_spatialite.dll"
 ```

-### Django
+### Schemas

-- Schemas not supported out of the box.
+Schemas are not supported out of the box.
 We could probably add a hack that moves all tables to custom schemas after migration, and add Postgres search paths according to loaded apps (see https://stackoverflow.com/a/28452103/13690651).